Young veteran clutches his knee in pain from a service related injury, one of the most common disabilities claimed for va benefits

 One of the most integral joints of the human body is the knee.
 Its load-bearing function often leads to increased strain on the ligaments and cartilage.
 Many veterans deal with lingering issues with their knees due to the immense physical demands of many military roles.

 Limitation of flexion concerning the knees refers to a reduction of the knee joint’s ability to allow the leg a full range of motion.
 This condition involves the knee having difficulty with leg movement towards the body.
-Consequently, mobility is significantly hampered and knee pain can also be experienced making veterans suffering from this condition eligible for disability benefits.

 Sciatic Nerve Paralysis

 The sciatic nerve is a long nerve that runs down the length of the back of the leg.
-Strain, long periods of sitting, and physical trauma can damage the nerve.
-Pain, numbness, weakness, and partial paralysis of the leg due to damage or pressure on the sciatic nerve is known as sciatica.
-The diagnosis rate of this condition is high among veterans.
-It is also eligible for VA disability benefits.
+Strain, long periods of sitting, and physical trauma can damage the nerve by compressing it.
+Typically, sciatica is actually the result of an injury to the spine or hip, or a herniated disc.

 Veteran Psychological Disorders Are Common Disabilities Related to Military Service